ImgBotApp/InternetNL/detail/web/tls/dane-exists/verdict/bad_en.md

-Your domain does *not* contain a TLSA record for DANE.
+Your website domain does *not* contain a TLSA record for DANE.